Richard Palmer (bishop): Conflict over the see of Messina, pollical wrangling with Thomas Becket

 Clearly, Becket was unaware of Palmer's deep dislike of Stephen.
 Palmer was to become estranged from Becket in the near future, however.
 In 1170, Palmer and Robert of Loritello went to discuss the marriage of the young king with Joanna, daughter of Henry II of England.
 According to Becket, then at odds with Henry (odds that famously soon killed him), Palmer was enticed to the king's side by an offer of the bishopric of Lincoln.
 However, Palmer had recently been consecrated by the pope himself with the pallium and raised to metropolitan status: an offer of Lincoln, in England, would probably not have wooed him.
-After the betrothal was confirmed, Palmer and Alfano, Archbishop of Capua, travelled to Saint Gilles to receive Joanna and accompany her to Sicily.
+After the betrothal was confirmed, Palmer and Alfano, Archbishop of Capua, travelled to Saint Gilles to receive Joanna and accompany her to Sicily (1176).

+Archbishop of Messina and death

 In 1182, Palmer was transferred to the see of Messina.
 In 1190, he was part of a delegation along with the archbishops of Monreale and Reggio, Margaritus of Brindisi, and the strategos of Messina, Jordan du Pin, who failed in negotiations with Richard the Lion-Hearted.
 Palmer died soon after.

 Palmer had tried but could not convince Peter of Blois to return to Sicily.
 Palmer was responsible for the glass and mosaics of Syracuse Cathedral.
 His tombe survives in the Cathedral of Messina, almost intact.